AdrianHavengaBennett/terming-for-learning/README.md

 ## Credits
 Special thanks goes out to Nishant Kumar, my mentor, for his patience and guidance when I've needed it most.

-Credit to https://www.w3schools.com/, which I frequently visited to brush up on things.
+Credit to https://www.w3schools.com/, which I referenced to brush up on CSS/HTML.

 I drew inspiration from my love of learning.